 We really feel by the next time we are up here we will barely recognize the place!

-After gazing out at the incredible view and snapping around 2million photo’s we headed down to hop back on the Big Bus Tour.
-Now armed with our first red-cup Egg Nog Lattes of the year!
+After gazing out at the incredible view and snapping around 2 million photo’s we headed down to hop back on the Big Bus Tour, now armed with our first red-cup Starbucks Egg Nog Lattes of the year!

-The Bus rolled on down Fifth Av toward Downtown, with the tour guide rattling off facts and factoids about the areas we were passing through.
+The Bus rolled on down Fifth Ave toward Downtown, with the tour guide rattling off facts and factoids about the areas we were passing through.
 The traffic was fairly light and we made pretty good progress.
-Before long we hit our stop and jumped off the bus at Canal street to explore ChinaTown.
+Before long we hit our stop and jumped off the bus at Canal street to explore Chinatown.

-We wandered along checking out the bizarre shops and stall filled with strange fruit and veg, and the fish shops with live creatures and incredible prices on fantastic seafood making us wish we had a kitchen!
-We headed down Mott Street to find the, now closed, fireworks shop from home alone and then headed to Lin Zexu Square to grab some Dim Sum for lunch.
+We wandered along checking out the bizarre shops and stalls filled with strange fruit and veg, and the fish shops with live creatures and incredible prices on fantastic seafood making us wish we had a kitchen!
+We headed down Mott Street to find the (now closed) fireworks shop from home alone 2 and then headed to Lin Zexu Square to grab some Dim Sum for lunch.

 Dim Sum Go Go, sounds incredibly franchised and corporate but it is anything but and is a small business serving great Dim Sum at pretty low prices, probably the cheapest meal out we had!
 We shared a selection of around 5 dishes with a pot of tea and it was excellent.